aerospike/aerolab/docs/GETTING_STARTED.md

 If using a custom features file: `aerolab config defaults -k '*FeaturesFilePath' -v /path/to/features.conf`

+If using multiple feature file versions, a directory containining those may be specified: `aerolab config defaults -k '*FeaturesFilePath' -v /path/to/features/dir/`

 #### Windows usage on WSL2 - configuring docker desktop

 1. Open `Docker Desktop`, navigate to `Settings` and under `General` select `Use the WSL 2 based engine`